Dr Munitta Muthana, BSc Hon, PhD

 Fax: +44 (0)114 271 3892

 I joined The University of Sheffield in 2002 as post-doctoral scientist in the Immunobiology Research Unit.
 From 2005 I held a research position in the Tumour Targeting Group where I was awarded funding as an independent researcher from the Prostate Cancer Charity (2007) and the Medical Research Council (2010).
-I was recently appointed as a non-clinical lecturer in the Academic Unit of Rheumatology in the medical school in 2011.
+In 2011 I was appointed as a non-clinical lecturer in the Department of Infection and Immunity.

 My research focuses on the role of innate immune cells like macrophages and dendritic cells in diseases including cancer and rheumatoid arthritis.
 Recently, I have used my knowledge of this area to develop innovative cell-based methods to target anticancer thereapy to tumours.
 For example, I have devised a way to use macrophages to deliver large quantities of cancer-killing virus to both primary and secondary tumours simultaneously (click here).
 My group is also interested in improving the delivery of therapies to diseased tissue using a nanomagnetic targeting approach.

 - British Society of immunology (BSI)

 - European Macrophage and Dendritic Cell Society and British Society of Immunology.

 - Characterisation of infiltrating subsets of monocytes/macrophages in diseased tissues including the arthritic joint and the tumour microenvironment

 - Targeting viral therapies to diseased tissues using nanomagnet technology

 - Vitamin d deficiency and exogenous vitamin d excess similarly increase diffuse atherosclerotic calcification in apolipoprotein e knockout mice.
 Ellam T, Hameed A, Ul Haque R, Muthana M, Wilkie M, Francis SE, Chico TJ.
 PLoS One.
 2014 Feb 19;9(2):e88767.